fboender/whatswrong/README.md

         res = 'FAIL'

         if res == 'FAIL':
-            return (scanner.FAIL, 'The test failed: something is wrong') elif res == 'PASS':
+            return scanner.Result(scanner.FAIL, 'The test failed: something is wrong') elif res == 'PASS':
-            return (scanner.PASS, 'The test passed: everything is okay') elif res == 'ERROR_1':
+            return scanner.Result(scanner.PASS, 'The test passed: everything is okay') elif res == 'ERROR_1':
-            return (scanner.ERROR, 'An unexpected error occurred during the scan') elif res == 'ERROR_2':
+            return scanner.Result(scanner.ERROR, 'An unexpected error occurred during the scan') elif res == 'ERROR_2':
             raise scanner.ScanError('An unexpected error occurred during the scan') elif res == 'NOT APPLICABLE':
-            return (scanner.NA, 'The test did not run on purpose')
+            return scanner.Result(scanner.NA, 'The test did not run on purpose')
         else:
             retrun (scanner.UNKNOWN, 'Shouldn\'t be reached')

 Put the file in the `scans/` directory, and Whatswrong will automatically detect it.

-Scanners should return an iterable (tuple, list) with two elements:
+Scanners should return an instance of the scanner.Result() class:

-    (STATUS_CODE, MESSAGE)
+    return scanner.Result(STATUS_CODE, MESSAGE)

+Multiple results may be returned using the scanner.Result.ad() method:

+    result = scanner.Result()
+    result.add(scanner.FAIL, 'The first failure')
+    result.add(scanner.FAIL, 'The second failure')

 The following status codes are available: